aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheSimpleReadWriteSplittingPlugin.md

 ## Limitations When Verifying Connections

 #### Non-RDS clusters
 The verification step determines the role of the connection by executing a query against it.
-The AWS Advanced Python Driver does not support gathering such information for databases that are not Aurora or RDS clusters.
+The AWS Advanced Python Wrapper does not support gathering such information for databases that are not Aurora or RDS clusters.
 Thus, when connecting to non-RDS clusters `verifyNewSrwConnections` must be set to `false`.

 #### Autocommit
 The verification logic results in errors such as `Cannot change transaction read-only property in the middle of a transaction` from the underlying driver when: